FireEmblemUniverse/scratch/doc/thumbConvention.md

 ```
 FuncStart:
 ```
 What if we want some _parameters_?
-Our convention dictates that paramaters are passed in through r0, then r1, then r2, then r3, then in the stack.
+Our convention dictates that parameters are passed in through r0, then r1, then r2, then r3, then in the stack.
 If our function has one parameter, say... a unit struct pointer...
 ```
 FuncStart: